by-student-2017/Phase-field/README.md

 - The description for ubuntu 18.04 LTS can also be used for ubuntu 20.04 LTS, ubuntu 22.04 LTS, etc.

 ## Tutorial 3 (PFC, defect, 2d version)
+- PFC is provided in "chapter 7" of "Biner_lab_inl".
+Input files are also prepared in the directory so that you can run it immediately.
+- Here, we will show you how to perform calculations using the input files that have already been prepared.
+The procedure is the same for other directories (called files in Windows).
 1. cd ~/Phase-field/Biner_lab_inl/chapter7/dynamic_memory
 2. cd pfc_def_2d
 3. cd pfc_def_2d